-A. DEFINITION: In Class C, unseeded tournaments and at the discretion of the LOC, a skier may elect to begin the FINAL round of a multi-round event immediately upon the completion of his current round with the same boat and crew; i.e. "turn and burn (T&B)."
-In a sanctioned four round tournament, "turn and burn" may only be used for the final round, (Round four on the second or final day of the tournament).
+A. DEFINITION: In Class C, unseeded tournaments and at the discretion of the LOC, a skier may elect to begin the FINAL round of a multi-round event immediately upon the completion of the round before the final round with the same boat and crew; i.e. "turn and burn (T&B)."
+In a sanctioned four round tournament, "turn and burn" may only be used for the final round,

+(Round four on the second or final day of the tournament).